R10836/CSU-CS_DS-Assignments/README.md

 # CSU CS/DS Assignments Repository

+> Life is too short to learn this language, that language, and the other language.
+And then to make matters worse, a lot of the languages you'd learn are pretty useless, and the useful ones you'd learn wouldn't teach you much.
+So if you're going to have to learn one, you might as well learn Python.
+>
+> —— Hackers and Painters, 12 : 1

 Hi! 👋 Welcome to my repository!

 This repository contains a collection of coursework assignments and lab code that I authored during my studies at Central South University (CSU).
 Here, you'll find a comprehensive record of my academic journey in both computer science and data science fields.
 If you find it useful or interesting, I'd greatly appreciate it if you could **star** ⭐️ this repository.